Saṃsāra (Buddhism): Mechanism

-The Saṃsāra doctrine of Buddhism asserts that while beings undergo endless cycles of rebirth, there is no changeless soul that transmigrates from one lifetime to another - a view that distinguishes its Saṃsāra doctrine from that in Hinduism and Jainism.
-This no-soul (no-self) doctrine is called the Anatta or Anatman in Buddhist texts.
+Saṃsāra in Buddhism asserts that there is no permanently unchanging entity that undergoes the endless cycles of rebirth, and this distinguishes it from the Hindu and Jain views of saṃsāra.
+This is known as no-self (Skt. anātman; P. anatta).

-The early Buddhist texts suggest that Buddha faced a difficulty in explaining what is reborn and how rebirth occurs, after he innovated the concept that there is "no self" (Anatta).
-Later Buddhist scholars, such as the mid-1st millennium CE Pali scholar Buddhaghosa, suggested that the lack of a self or soul does not mean lack of continuity; and the rebirth across different realms of birth – such as heavenly, human, animal, hellish and others – occurs in the same way that a flame is transferred from one candle to another.
+Early Buddhist texts suggest that the Buddha faced a difficulty in explaining what is reborn and how rebirth occurs, after he invented the concept that there is "no self."
+Later Buddhist scholars, such as the fifth-century Pali scholar-monk Buddhaghosa, suggested that the lack of a self or soul does not mean lack of continuity; and the rebirth across different realms of birth – such as heavenly, human, animal, hellish and others – occurs in the same way that a flame is transferred from one candle to another.
 Buddhaghosa attempted to explain rebirth mechanism with "rebirth-linking consciousness" (patisandhi).

-The mechanistic details of the Samsara doctrine vary within the Buddhist traditions.
-Theravada Buddhists assert that rebirth is immediate while the Tibetan schools hold to the notion of a bardo (intermediate state) that can last at least forty-nine days before the being is reborn.
-In Mahayana Buddhist philosophy Samsara and Nirvana are seen as the same.
-According to Nagarjuna, an ancient Indian philosopher, and a teacher of Mahayana Buddhism, "Nothing of Samsara is different from Nirvana, nothing of Nirvana is different from Samsara.
-That which is the limit of Nirvana is also the limit of Samsara, there is not the slightest difference between the two."
+Buddhist traditions diverge in their understanding of the exact process of rebirth.
+The Early Buddhist Schools were divided on whether or not there existed an intermediate state (Skt. antarābhava) between lives.
+These doctrinal camps filtered into contemporary Buddhism with conservative Theravada Buddhists asserting that rebirth is immediate while the Mahāyāna schools generally agree that there is an intermediate state of up to forty-nine days before the being is reborn.

+In the framework of the Two Truths as capitulated by the third-century Mahayanist scholar-monk Nagarjuna, saṃsāra and nirvāṇa are identical in the ultimate truth.

 Realms of rebirth

 Buddhist cosmology typically identifies six realms of rebirth and existence: gods, demi-gods, humans, animals, hungry ghosts and hells.
 Earlier Buddhist texts refer to five realms rather than six realms; when described as five realms, the god realm and demi-god realm constitute a single realm.

-The six realms are typically divided into three higher realms (good, fortunate) and three lower realms (evil, unfortunate).
+The six realms are typically divided into three higher realms (good, fortunate) and three lower realms (evil, unfortunate), with all realms of rebirth being Independent completely of reality and nature in all forms, with the deva realm being the "ultimate" reality.
 The three higher realms are the realms of the gods, humans and demi-gods; the three lower realms are the realms of the animals, hungry ghosts and hell beings.
-The six realms are organized into thirty one levels in east Asian literature.
+The six realms are organized into thirty-one levels in East Asian literature.
 Buddhist texts describe these realms as follows:

-There are six Enlightened Buddhas that exist in each of the six realms.
-These six Buddhas have also been known as the "Six Sages."
-Their names are Indrasakra (Buddha in the god realm), Vemacitra (Buddha of the petty god realm), Sakyamuni (Buddha in the human realm); Sthirasimha (Buddha in the animal realm), Jvalamukha (Buddha in the hungry ghost realm), and Yama Dharmaraja (Buddha in the hot hell realm).